qctmgmtfw-external/bmc/README.md

 # bmc
-Open source code for BMC
+We create this repository for BMC open source code.